johnssson/hdg_bavaria_homeassistant/README.md

 ---

-> :construction: **Development Status:** This integration is an early release and should be considered in a "beta" stage.
+> 🚧 **Development Status:** This integration is an early release and should be considered in a "beta" stage.
 While it is actively used and currently runs stable (e.g., on an HDG Euro 50 model without known issues), further development and refinements are ongoing.
 Your feedback and contributions are highly appreciated!

 ---